 In this lab, you will write, compile, and run your first Java program: "Hello, World!"
 The "Hello, World!" program is a simple program that displays the text "Hello, World!" on the screen.
 This is a common first step in learning any programming language.
-You will use the Nano editor in a Linux environment to write the Java code, compile it using the javac
+You will use the Nano editor in a Linux environment to write the Java code, compile it using the javac compiler, and then execute the program using the java command.

 By the end of this lab, you will be able to:

-definition and main
+class definition and main method.cd ~

 nano HelloWorld.java